Where to Stay in Dubai First Time: 8 BEST Areas

 Bur Dubai is also a great place for shops and dining with the vibrant Meena Bazaar area, Dubai’s Little India, and Textile Souk.

-Best places to stay in Bur Dubai:
+Best places to stay in Bur Dubai for first-timers:

 🔍MORE HOTEL DEALS IN BUR DUBAI